Last updated Jan 13 2020

 Common GA metrics

-The most common metrics in GA—that is, the ones you see by default as you log into GA—are usually grouped into Acquisition, Behavior, and Conversions metrics:
+The most common metrics in GA—that is, the ones you see by default when you log in—are usually grouped into Acquisition, Behavior, and Conversions metrics:

 - Users → the visitors who initiated at least one session in the date range of interest